Bernie Spain Gardens

 Named after Bernadette Spain, a local campaigner on health and housing provisions for the area’s residents in the 1980s, the gardens are owned, managed and maintained by Coin Street Community Builders.

 The gardens have not had a major upgrade since they were created in 1988.
-To maintain this important, well-used and loved local amenity, improvements are planned to the infrastructure, such as drainage, irrigation and top soil.
+To maintain this important, well-used and loved local amenity, improvements are taking place.

 Consultation and design competition